shadeslayer/SyncEvolution/README.rst

 \--print-sessions
   Prints information about previous synchronization sessions for the selected peer or context are printed.
-This depends on the `logdir` option.
+This depends on the ``logdir`` property.
 The information includes the log directory name (useful for --restore) and the synchronization report.
 In combination with --quiet, only the paths are listed.